 Occupation: - Receptionist / Photographer at the Tobis Filmkunst, Berlin, Germany

-Died: 8 June 2003, buried in Mortanhall Cemetery, Edinburgh
+Died: 8 December 2010, buried in Mortanhall Cemetery, Edinburgh with Daddy

 Piecing Together Uschi Ward's (nee Ursula Baingo) Life